Skip to content

 Field is in a stratum with ≥1 usable sample

-Field receives predicted soil properties from the GAM.
+Field receives predicted soil properties from the soil model.

 Field is in a stratum with 0 usable samples